 The plan was simple, get from Chek Lap Kok airport to the hotel double-quick and then hit the floor running making straight for The Peak, home of the fabled pagoda.
 Omens from the weather gods had not been good though and only a small window of clear weather and visibility had been forecast.
 Of all the places and sights I wanted to see while in Hong Kong though ‘The Peak’ was my number one objective.

-Another long held secret ambition that hung over me from my youth had also been to land at Hong Kong’s old airport at Kai Tak (see picture opposite).
+Another long held secret ambition that hung over me from my youth had also been to land at Hong Kong’s old airport at Kai Tak (see picture above).
 Alas for me, it was too late in life for that experience, the hairy, scary descent over high rise apartment blocks with hundreds of strung out washing lines below that was once so famous (or maybe an infamous) feature of flights to Hong Kong was now resigned to the past with the building of Chek Lap Kok.

 One thing about Hong Kong is it never stands still, and a new airport was required so a new airport had been built.
 The city with the best public transport network in the world needed a fitting airport and so with typical Chinese efficiency and resolve they had just gone and built one.